Microsoft Partner Program 2026: The Complete Getting Started Guide

 The partners who capture the most revenue don't just participate in one program — they stack 4–6 programs on the same customer engagement.
 That's the difference between capturing $30K and capturing $300K on identical customer work.

-Get 2-3 team members certified in your primary solution area.
-Focus on expert-level certs (AZ-305, SC-100, AZ-500) — they earn more PCS points than associate-level.
+Stage 2: Skilling Sprint (Days 8–30).
+Get 2–3 team members certified in your primary solution area.
+Focus on expert-level certs (AZ-305, SC-100, AZ-500) — they earn significantly more PCS points than associate-level.
+Fundamentals certs (AZ-900, AI-900) do not count toward Solutions Partner.
 Target 30+ skilling points within the first month.

-Ensure PAL, DPOR, or CPOR is set up on every customer.
-File CPOR claims for M365 and Dynamics workloads.
+Stage 3: Attribution & Claims (Days 31–60).
+Ensure PAL, DPOR, or CPOR is established on every customer.
+File CPOR claims for M365 and Dynamics workloads — CPOR earns double the designation points compared to CSP alone.
 Enroll in Microsoft Commerce Incentives (MCI).
 Submit your first incentive claims.
 Every unattributed subscription is a direct revenue leak.

 10 Mistakes New Partners Make